GitYCC/Self-Learning-CS61B_DataStructure_withJava/CH2/README.md

 ```{java}
 System.in
 ```
-2.InputStreamReader Object: compose the raw data into charactors
+2.InputStreamReader Object: compose the raw data into characters
 ```{java}
 new InputStreamReader(System.in)
 ```